damabe/microsoft-graph-docs/api-reference/v1.0/resources/educationlinkresource.md

 ---
 title: "educationLinkResource resource type"
-description: "A subclass of educationResource."
+description: "Learn how the educationLinkResource resource type is a subclass of educationResource."
 author: "mmast-msft"
 ms.localizationpriority: medium
 ms.prod: "education"